 - Scan applications for missing information and completeness and follow up with the applicant if necessary.

 - Distribute the PDF panel book to members to review prior to the meeting.

-- Have a copy of the sample denial letter on hand and include local denial reasons so that LCC members have state and local reasons for denial on hand.
+- Share a list of reasons for denial (including local denial reasons) so that LCC members have state and local reasons for denial on hand.

 - Review criteria used to evaluate grants, including the state requirements.

 - Have state guidelines and council priorities on hand during the voting meeting.